python/cpython/Doc/library/argparse.rst

 ^^^^^^^^

-In general, the argparse module assumes that flags like ``-f`` and ``--bar`` indicate *optional* arguments, which can always be omitted at the command-line.
+In general, the argparse module assumes that flags like ``-f`` and ``--bar`` indicate *optional* arguments, which can always be omitted at the command line.
 To make an option *required*, ``True`` can be specified for the ``required=`` keyword argument to :meth:`add_argument`::